Menu

 Integrins are already major targets for cancer treatment with drugs either being tested or in use in the clinic.
 Most integrin inhibitor drugs target their adhesive function and block them on the surface of the cancer cell.
 The researchers say that the limited success of these drugs could be partly explained by this newly discovered role of integrins within the cancer cell.

 A new strategy could be to prevent the integrin from going inside the cell in the first place.
-The researchers hope that these insights could lead to the design of better therapies against metastasis and more effective treatment combinations that could prevent and slow both tumour growth and spread.
+The researchers hope that these insights could lead to the design of better therapies against metastasis and more effective treatment combinations that could prevent and slow both tumor growth and spread.

 The research was funded by the UK Medical Research Council, Breast Cancer Now, Rosetrees Trust, British Lung Foundation, Cancer Research UK and Barts Charity.

 The team carried out part of their animal research work on zebrafish embryos in order to implement the principle of 3Rs (refine, reduce, replace) on their research on mice.
-Zebrafish provide a similar tumour microenvironment to humans, meaning fewer tests need to be carried out in mice and any future experiments in mice will have been optimised to have minimal toxicity.
+Zebrafish provide a similar tumor microenvironment to humans, meaning fewer tests need to be carried out in mice and any future experiments in mice will have been optimized to have minimal toxicity.
 They are aiming to reduce the number of mice used by at least 90 percent and ultimately use zebrafish to completely replace the use of mice.

-Research paper: Barrow-McGee, R. et al. Beta 1-integrin-c-Met cooperation reveals an inside-in survival signalling on autophagy-related endomembranes.
-Nature Communications 7:11942 doi: 10.1038/ncomms11942 (2016)
+Research paper: Barrow-McGee, R. et al. Beta 1-integrin-c-Met cooperation reveals an inside-in survival signaling on autophagy related endomembranes.
+Nature Communications 7:11942 (2016)

 : Highlighting the growing burden of cancer, the disproportionate impact on underserved populations, and the urgent need to address cancer inequities worldwide.